turingschool-examples/turing-cafe-ui/README.md

 * Write a test that checks that when data is put into the form, the value is reflected in that form input.
 * Write a test to check the user flow of adding a new reservation to the page.

-### Iteration 4 (extension)
+### Iteration 4 (extension - this _will_ be an expectation for the final assessment)

-When the user makes a reservation, the application should make a post request to the API.
+When the user makes a reservation, the application should make a POST request to the API.
 The new reservation should still exist upon reloading the page.

 **Keep any fetch calls you write in the App component for now**